Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes

+The absolute value of the four largest eigenmodes, $\{1\,1\,1\}$, $\{2\,2\,0\}$, $\{3\,3\,1\}$ and $\{4\,4\,0\}$, is shown in the top panel of Figure~\ref{masslessspatialamp1regridding0.25} for $\lambda=1$, where the time eigenvalue $p$ is inferred from the time period.
+(We note that the initial $\{1\,1\,1\}$ mode later acquires a small $\{2\,1\,1\}$ contribution.)
+The equivalent data for $\lambda=10$ is plotted in Figure~\ref{masslessspatialamp1regridding0.25lambda10}.
 The amplitudes and spectra of massless radiation for the two string widths with $\lambda=1$ and $\lambda=10$ are very similar.
 However, some subtle differences are discernible, including a smaller initial radiation amplitude for $\lambda=1$ and a slightly faster amplitude decay rate.
-The latter is a consequence of the $\lambda=1$ string being lighter so there is a larger relative effect from radiation backreaction, as we will discuss in the next section.
-On the other hand, the initial massless radiation amplitudes are expected to be the same for all $\lambda$ (and they are near identical for $\lambda \gtrsim 3$ with these parameters).
-For $\lambda=1$ with $A_0 1$ and $L 32$, finite size effects become important because the string core with $\phi < 1$ extends into the radiation zone (here, around $R\lesssim 4$) and causes some suppression in the quadrupole amplitude (see Figure~\ref{StringCrossSection}).
+Regarding the former, the initial massless radiation amplitudes are expected to be the same for all $\lambda$ (with which we will see our results agree for $\lambda \gtrsim 3$).
+However, for $\lambda=1$ with $A_0=1$ and $L=32$, finite size effects become important as the string core with $\phi < 1$ extends into the radiation zone (here, around $R\lesssim 4$), causing some suppression of the quadrupole amplitude (see Figure \ref{StringCrossSection}).
+The latter is a consequence of the $\lambda=1$ string being lighter, so there is a larger relative effect from radiation backreaction, as we will discuss in the next section.